omerAF/CTFs/asisctf_finals_2021/jsss/README.md

 result = new String(vm.run('sum([readFile`/etc/passwd`])'))
 ```

-Is there a way to reference the `/flag.txt` file without explicitly using it's name?
+Is there a way to reference the `/flag.txt` file without explicitly using its name?

 Yes there is!
 To understand how, you first need to be familiar with these two concepts: [The /proc Filesystem](https://www.kernel.org/doc/html/latest/filesystems/proc.html#process-specific-subdirectories) and [File Descriptors](https://en.wikipedia.org/wiki/File_descriptor)